eeeps/scalables/README.md

 If you don't scale your initial thumbnail (usually *up*) to fit your layout in CSS, when the script looks at how big the &lt;img&gt; is it will see it at its default (native) dimensions and won't load any of the larger sources.

-Practically, if you've been working images into fluid layouts in the past using the conventionally-wise techniques, this will usually simply mean writing 'width="100%;' where you had been writing 'max-width: 100%;'
+Practically, if you've been working images into fluid layouts in the past using the conventionally-wise techniques, this will mean writing 'width="100%;' where you had been writing 'max-width: 100%;'

 ## hiding the links